-As an optimization, for Scenario 1, the Policy Server MAY Authorize, Reserve and Commit at the same time by issuing a Gate-Set message with the Traffic Profile that includes all three envelopes set such that the CMTS is told to execute all three actions sequentially without any further - that is, they must all succeed (if so, the CMTS MUST indicate this by a Gate-Set-Ack) or fail (if so, the CMTS MUST indicate this by a Gate-Set-Err).
+As an optimization, for Scenario 1, the Policy Server MAY Authorize, Reserve and Commit at the same time by issuing a Gate-Set message with the Traffic Profile that includes all three envelopes set such that the CMTS is told to execute all three actions sequentially without any further interaction from the Policy Server: that is, they must all succeed (if so, the CMTS MUST indicate this by a Gate-Set-Ack) or fail (if so, the CMTS MUST indicate this by a Gate-Set-Err).

-From the Committed state, the Gate may be returned to the Authorized state due to the expiration of the T3 timer.
-If the CMTS detects that there has been no activity on the associated flow for a duration of T3, it MUST generate a Gate-Report-State message to the Policy Server indicating that the flow has been inactive for time duration defined by T3.
-The Policy Server MUST relay the message to the Application Manager.
-The Application Manager MUST either reactivate the flow and reset the timer by issuing a new Gate-Set message, or remove the Gate by issuing a Gate-Delete message.
+From the Committed state, the Gate transition to the Committed Recovery state due to the expiration of the T3 timer.
+If the CMTS detects that there has been no activity on the associated flow for a duration of T3, the CMTS MUST start the T4 timer, generate a Gate-Report-State message to the Policy Server indicating that the flow has been inactive for time duration defined by T3 and transition to the Committed-Recovery state, while leaving the associated flow in the activated state.
+The Policy Server MUST relay the Gate-Report State message to the Application Manager.
+The Application Manager MUST either refresh the policy by issuing a Gate-Set message, or remove the Gate by issuing a Gate-Delete message.